marwanosman505/marwanosman505/README.md

 ## 💼 Projects

-- **E-commerce & Asset Management Web Store**
-  Developed a full-stack web application using ReactJS and NodeJS, deployed on AWS.
+- **E-commerce & Asset Management Web Store** Developed a full-stack web application using ReactJS and NodeJS, deployed on AWS.
 Integrated asset management features for efficient inventory tracking.
+[Visit Site](https://rimastores.com)

 - **IBM Hackathon - UNICHAT**
   Created a chat application for event management with real-time messaging and event suggestions using React and OpenAI API.